aliencaocao/TIL-2024/nlp/README.md

 With regex weapon detection and noun as check for LLM target v3: v2 & keep only the longest noun phrase in LLM-detected target, and keep the same for LLM-detected tool (non regex found), do NOT just replace LLM target with spacy target as LLM is often better:
 No work as Spacy will give a single letter as noun phrase

-With regex weapon detection fresh from non-spacy, just adjusted prompt to be more descriptive on target and tool:
+With regex weapon detection fresh from non-spacy, just adjusted prompt to be more descriptive on target and tool **(BEST)**:
 - NLP mean score: 0.9947606514556094
 - NLP detailed score: {'heading': 0.9957142857142857, 'target': 0.9888533829382569, 'tool': 0.9997142857142857}

 With regex weapon detection, moved regex heading to before LLM generation, improve func def to include optional arg " (some of them may be known already)"
 - NLP mean score: 0.9844925370925371
 - NLP detailed score: {'heading': 0.986, 'target': 0.9817633255633256, 'tool': 0.9857142857142858}
+**Have bug**  where target field may be missing, causing entire sample to be empty

 With regex weapon detection and color-based regex for target:

 ## Pretrained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set, eval on test set
 with regex weapon detection
-- NLP mean score: 0.99190173
+- Accuracy: 0.99190173
-- Timing score 0.81024160 = 17min4s
+- Speed Score: 0.81024160 = 17min4s

+With regex weapon detection, moved regex heading to before LLM generation, improve func def to include optional arg " (some of them may be known already)"
+**Have bug** where target field may be missing, causing entire sample to be empty
+- Accuracy: 0.9763647907647908
+- Speed Score: 0.7861219566666666 = 19min15s like due to many retries

 ## Pretrained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set + train set, eval on full train set
 without regex weapon detection